MuxZeroNet/zerolib/docs/reference/protocol.rst

     A named ``(address, port)`` tuple.

-    :var address: could be an IPv4Address, an IPv6Address, or an :class:`OnionAddress`.
+    :var address: could be an IPv4Address, an IPv6Address, an :class:`OnionAddress`, or an :class:`I2PAddress`.

     :var int port: the port number.

-.. class:: OnionAddress(object)
+.. class:: OnionAddress(Address)

     A Tor Onion Service address, either v2 or v3.

     .. attribute:: packed

-        The packed version of the address, either 10 bytes or 35 bytes long.
+        The packed representation of the address, either 10 bytes or 35 bytes long.

     .. method:: __str__(self)

-        Returns the human readable, base-32 encoded version of the address, with the ``.onion`` suffix.
+        Returns the human readable, base-32 encoded representation of the address, with the ``.onion`` suffix.

+        :rtype: str

+.. class:: I2PAddress(Address)

+    An I2P address, the SHA-256 hash of an I2P Destination.

+    .. attribute:: packed

+        The packed representation of the address, a SHA-256 hash.

+    .. method:: __str__(self)

+        Returns the human readable, base-32 encoded representation of the address, with the ``.b32.i2p`` suffix.

         :rtype: str